CFTC Files Charges of Massive $16 million Binary Options Fraud

 Jason B. Scharf, a worldwide collection of companies he owns, and affiliate marketers Michael Shah and the company Zilmil Inc. have all been charged by the U.S. Commodity Futures and Trading Commission (CFTC) with perpetrating a $16 million fraud scheme related to binary options trading.

-The civil case, filed by the CFTC in the federal Middle District of Florida centers around two binary options trading firms that Scharf does business as, Citrades.com and AutoTradingBinary.com, which were operating from Israel and Bulgaria.
+The civil case, filed by the CFTC in the federal Middle District of Florida centres around two binary options trading firms that Scharf does business as, Citrades.com and AutoTradingBinary.com, which were operating from Israel and Bulgaria.
 Both company websites are down as of the time of this report, with a note on the AutoTradingBinary site stating that the company is doing some upgrades and claiming that the site will soon be online again (a doubtful claim, at best).

 A Massive Fraud